istio/istio.io/content/docs/setup/kubernetes/multicluster-install/gateways/index.md

 Instructions for installing an Istio mesh across multiple clusters when pods in each cluster can only connect to remote gateway IPs.

-In this configuration, each cluster has an **identical** Istio control plane installation.
+Instead of using a central Istio control plane to manage the mesh, in this configuration each cluster has an **identical** Istio control plane installation, each managing its own endpoints.
+All of the clusters are under a shared administrative control for the purposes of policy enforcement and security.

+A single Istio service mesh across the clusters is achieved by replicating shared services and namespaces and using a common root CA in all of the clusters.
 Cross-cluster communication occurs over Istio Gateways of the respective clusters.

 {{< image width="80%" ratio="36.01%"
     link="./multicluster-with-gateways.svg"